Peregian fire: 'I just grabbed my son, passport and ran'

 A POLICEMAN'S voice blaring down Daniel Baum's street alerted him to the fact his property was in danger.

-The Peregian Beach gathered his belongings and headed south towards Coolum, watching flames jump the David Low as he left.
+The Peregian Beach man gathered his belongings and headed south towards Coolum, watching flames jump the David Low Way as he left.

 "I just grabbed my passport and my son and I was out of there," Mr Baum said.